semver4j/semver4j/README.md

 ### Versions diffs

-If you want to know what is the main difference between 2 versions, use the `diff()` method.
+If you want to know what is the main difference between two versions, use the `diff()` method.
 It will return a `VersionDiff` enum value among: `NONE`, `MAJOR`, `MINOR`, `PATCH`, `PRE_RELEASE`, `BUILD`.

 _It will always return the biggest difference._